South Coast Track Information

 That’s a decent incline by any measure.

-There’s a couple of times on the initial climb where you look up and see a crazy steep part and think there’s no way that’s your track…..except when you get there and it is.
+There are a couple of times on the initial climb where you look up and see a crazy steep part and think there’s no way that’s your track…..except when you get there and it is.

 Surprisingly the steep parts look worse than they actually are and you’re up them before you know it.